For Sale By Owner (FSBO): Process, Benefits, and Risks

 -

-The structural tradeoff in FSBO centers on commission savings versus pricing accuracy, legal risk, and time investment.
-A standard listing-side commission in agent-assisted transactions has historically ranged from 2.5% to 3% of the sale price, though commission structures are in active flux following the NAR settlement agreement announced in March 2024, which modified how buyer-agent compensation is disclosed and negotiated (U.S. Department of Justice commentary on NAR practices).
+The core tradeoff in FSBO versus broker-assisted sale is commission cost weighed against representation value, market reach, and transaction complexity.
+A standard provider-side commission has historically ranged from 2.5% to 3% of the sale price, though the NAR settlement agreement reached in March 2024 altered the structural framework under which buyer-agent compensation is disclosed and negotiated, with rule changes effective August 17, 2024.